OrchardCMS/OrchardDoc/Documentation/Asset-pipeline.markdown

 The example above focuses on themes but your custom module folders can use the same technique.

-The Orchard Team are currently looking in to ways to automate this process.
+The Orchard Team are currently looking into a way to automate this process.